Co-op directors

 Mick sees union renewal as inextricably linked to aspirations for workplace democracy and views unions as key within wider systems of community action, civic engagement, and fair economic regeneration.

-His is a board member of Preston Cooperative Development Network and a member of Union Co-ops UK.
+He is a board member of Preston Cooperative Development Network and a member of Union Co-ops UK.

 Janet Newsham